zwave-js/firmware-updates/README.md

 ### API Keys

 All requests to the API require an API key, provided using the `X-API-Key` HTTP header.
 API keys are **free for non-commercial use** or installations in non-commercial environments.
-Commercial use will be charged to cover the server costs.
+Commercial use will be charged.

 To request an API key, please [reach out](mailto:info@zwave-js.io) and provide the following information: